-ARTICLE 21 REGULAR HOURS AND OVERTIME
+REGULAR HOURS AND OVERTIME

-- 1. The REGULAR WORK SHIFTS shall be as follows: - (a) A day shift commencing between 6 a.m. and 8 a.m. on a staggered or non-staggered basis as the Department may determine; alternative schedules for SIU will be an appropriate agenda item for labor management. - (b) An evening shift commencing between 4 p.m. and 6 p.m. on a staggered or non-staggered basis as the Department may determine. - (c) A night shift as may be established by the Department, commencing between 10 p.m. and midnight on a staggered or non-staggered basis as the Department may determine. - (d) Nothing hereunder shall prevent the Department from establishing additional or overlapping work shifts.
-Staggering of the basic day and evening shift shall not be used to provide 24-hour coverage. - (e) An employee shall be scheduled for at least eight hours off between the end of one scheduled shift and beginning of his or her next scheduled shift. - (f) An employee's work schedule will be posted on the fifteenth day of the calendar month prior to the calendar month for which the schedule is being posted.
-Within an employee's regular work week, work shifts will ordinarily be scheduled to start within the "windows," as established above; provided, however, that up to two work shifts per employee per month may be rescheduled to start any time between 6 a.m. and 6 p.m. without giving rise to an obligation for additional pay such as delayed reporting time or call-in. - 2.
-REGULAR WORK PERIOD, WORK SCHEDULE: - (a) Work period: The regular work period is 28 calendar days long. - (b) Uniform schedule: Effective July 1, 2001, the normal work schedule for uniformed Troopers, Corporals, and Sergeants shall be 4 on 2off/5 on 2 off resulting in 252 workdays per employee, per year.
-Therefore, employees shall normally work 180 hours during a 28 day work period, with 160 hours normally paid at straight time rates and 20 hours normally paid at applicable overtime rates.
-Daily work schedules may consist of 8, 9, 10, 11.25 or 15 hour work days depending on the work period. - (c) Uniform Troopers, Corporals and Sergeants who are assigned to work a Monday through Friday, 5 on-2off schedule, (e.g., HQ assignments, Corridor and Commercial Vehicle Team, and Station Administrative Officers) shall have 9 hour work days with the hours worked in a 28 day work period paid in same manner as in Section 2(b) above. - (d) BCI schedule: Members regularly assigned to the BCI Division shall work an administrative schedule of Monday through Friday with Saturday, Sunday and holidays as regularly scheduled days off.
-BCI members will not normally be expected to work on a holiday, except as specified in section
+The regular work shifts shall be as follows for Lieutenants:

+- (a) A day shift commencing between 6 a.m. and 8 a.m. on a staggered or non-staggered basis as the Department may determine; alternate schedules for SIU will be an appropriate agenda item for labor management. - (b) An evening shift commencing between 4 p.m. and 6 p.m. on a staggered or non-staggered basis as the Department may determine. - (c) A night shift as may be established by the Department, commencing between 10 p.m. and midnight on a staggered or non-staggered basis as the Department may determine. - (d) Nothing hereunder shall prevent the Department from establishing additional or overlapping work shifts.
+Staggering of the basic day and evening shift shall not be used to provide 24-hour coverage. - (e) An employee shall be scheduled for at least eight hours off between the end of one scheduled shift and beginning of his or her next scheduled shift. - 3.
+REGULAR WORKWEEK, WORKDAY

-The regular workday will include a paid mid-tour meal period generally not exceeding 30 minutes.
-Except in the case of an employee who commences or terminates employment in the middle of a workweek, employees shall be paid one-half of their work period salary each pay period, even though the regular work schedule for that particular period requires fewer or more than 90 hours.
+Effective July 1, 1986, the normal work week is 45 hours, with a regular work day of 9 hours, averaged over a multi-week work cycle as presently constituted.
+The workday, as presently constituted, includes a paid mid-tour meal period generally not exceeding 30 minutes.
+Except in the case of an employee who commences or terminates employment in the middle of a workweek, employees shall be paid their basic weekly salary even though the regular work schedule for that particular week requires fewer or more than 40 hours per week.